 Prior to his joining Taylor English, Mr. Dye was a member of a large, regional law firm, and was then a member of a large, international law firm, and then co-founded his own firm in Atlanta which focused on complex litigation and commercial real estate transactions.

-Currently, Mr. Dye is the co-chair of the firm's Diversity, Equity & Inclusion Committee.
+Additionally, Mr. Dye is a member of the firm's Executive Committee.

 Mr. Dye clerked for the Hon.
 Clarence Cooper of the United States District Court for the Northern District of Georgia.